Analysis | 3 takeaways from Ketanji Brown Jackson’s Supreme Court nomination

 Childs had some high-profile support and seemed more easily confirmable.
 That’s a not-at-all-insignificant consideration in a 50-50 Senate in which Democrats have the necessary 50 votes, but one of those 50 Democratic senators recently suffered a stroke.
 But Biden decided to go with more of a base choice.

-While Childs is well-regarded, some Republicans’ decision to telegraph potential support for her certainly cut both ways.
-Childs was also viewed suspiciously by some labor groups, a key constituency in the Democratic Party.
+Although Childs is well-regarded, some Republicans’ decision to telegraph potential support for her certainly cut both ways.
+Childs also was viewed suspiciously by some labor groups, a key constituency in the Democratic Party.
 This stemmed mostly from her work in the private sector on behalf of employers fighting worker claims.
-Childs is also known to be very tough on crime at a time in which Democrats have trended more toward sentencing reform.
+Childs also is known to be very tough on crime at a time in which Democrats have trended more toward sentencing reform.

-In picking Jackson, though, Biden and Democrats can still credibly point to her bipartisan support.
+In picking Jackson, though, Biden and Democrats still can credibly point to her bipartisan support.
 She got the votes of three Senate Republicans when she was confirmed to a federal appeals court post just last year.
-During her 2012 confirmation hearings for a district judgeship, she received effusive praise from none other then former House speaker Paul Ryan (R-Wis.), to whom she is related by marriage.
+During her 2012 confirmation hearings for a district judgeship, she received effusive praise from none other then Rep. Paul D. Ryan (R-Wis.), to whom she is related by marriage and who later became House speaker.

 Jackson’s previous hearings were relatively amicable affairs, even as Republicans previewed a number of potential criticisms that they could push harder this time around.
-Biden seems to believe she’ll be confirmed regardless, though, and will be challenging Republicans to push back on the first Black woman nominated to the court.
+Biden seems to think she’ll be confirmed regardless, though, and he will be daring Republicans to push back on the first Black woman nominated to the court.

-There’s also what it means practically speaking.
+There’s also what the nomination means, practically speaking.
 The liberal wing of the court faces a historic 6-3 deficit after President Donald Trump was able to confirm three justices in his four years.
-Nominating a justice who is more moderate risked rendering that wing potentially less potent.
-While Jackson is hardly as a fire-breathing liberal, as even Republicans admitted in her confirmation hearings, there’s a reason left-leaning groups raised concerns about Childs and not her.
+Nominating a justice who is more moderate risked rendering the liberal wing potentially less potent.

+Jackson hasn’t exactly amassed the record of a fire-breathing liberal — Sen. Ted Cruz (R-Tex.) acknowledged last month that “it’s hard to find something tangible in her record to object to" — but there’s a reason that left-leaning groups raised concerns about Childs and not her.

 2. Where the votes could come from